MukeshDubey1420/Django-Setup-And-Installation-Guide/README.md

 ##### Before you can start learning how to use Django, you must have to setup the following needs.

- 1. Install Python.(Ignore it if already installed.)
+ 1. Install Python. ( **Django is written in 100% pure Python code, so you'll need to install Python on your system.** Latest Django version requires Python 2.6.5 or higher Version ,Ignore it if already installed.)

- 2. Install a Python Virtual Environment.(Optional but still U have to Prefer it for better convinience.And To prevent from Conflicts.)
+ 2. Install a Python Virtual Environment. (**Optional but still U have to Prefer it for better convinience.And To prevent from Conflicts.**)

- 3. Install Django.(Compulsary)
+ 3. Install Django.(**Compulsary**)

 ### Installing Python-->